scgbern/scgpico/content/wiki/howtos/howtosetupbackuponamac/index.md

 ---
 Title: How to set up backup on a Mac
 ---
+#How to set up backup on a Mac
 Backing up data is essential.
 Your hard-drive WILL FAIL!

 This page is trying to collect some ticks and tricks for a sensible Backup Strategy.
 There are different ideas of how to do it.